-The Polysomnography curriculum prepares individuals, working in conjunction with a physician, to perform and interpret sleep studies and to provide comprehensive clinical evaluations that are required for the diagnosis of sleep related disorders.
+The Polysomnography curriculum (often referred to as Sleep Technology) prepares individuals, working in conjunction with a physician, to perform and interpret sleep studies and to provide comprehensive clinical evaluations that are required for the diagnosis of sleep-related disorders.

 Graduates of accredited programs may be eligible to apply to take the examination offered by the Board of Registered Polysomnographic Technologists.
 Employment opportunities may be found in hospitals and freestanding sleep centers.

 Clinical Sleep Centers

 Neuro/Cardiopulmonary Anatomy & Physiology

 Polysomnography I & II

 Case Studies/Exam Review